 Australia: Geoff and Sherry Maddock

-Geoff and Sherry live and work in the inner city of Melbourne.
-Surrounded by the hustle and bustle of the city’s four million residents the Maddock’s seek to love and serve those left behind and cultivate a sense of place for all city dwellers (www.urbanseed.org).
+Geoff and Sherry live and work as placemakers in the center of the city of Melbourne, Australia.
+Surrounded by the hustle and bustle of the city’s 4.8 million residents, the Maddocks seek to love and serve those left behind and cultivate a sense of place for all city dwellers.
 They started in this new context in late 2016.
-See this article for more information about their work with Urban Seed.

-They are authors of “Sowing Seeds of Shalom in the Neighborhood” (available on Amazon for Kindle) It is the first briefing paper from the Summit of the International Society for Urban Mission (ISUM) and offers theological frameworks, principles, disciplines and practical suggestions for Christians who long to be involved in neighborhood transformation.
+They are authors of “Sowing Seeds of Shalom in the Neighborhood” (available on Amazon for Kindle).
+It was the first briefing paper from the Summit of the International Society for Urban Mission (ISUM) and offers theological frameworks, principles, disciplines and practical suggestions for Christians who long to be involved in neighborhood transformation

 Bosnia: Cory and Jessie German